 \subsubsection{Regularity}

-There is a natural notion of regular morphisms in all these categories: see \S\ref{formregsec} for the formal case; regularity is smoothness in the complex analytic case; in the case of Berkovich and rigid spaces we say that $\calM(\calB)\to\calM(\calA)$ is regular if $\calA\to\calB$ is regular, and globalize this similarly to \S\ref{formregsec}.
-Note that Berkovich analytic spaces are excellent by \cite{duc}.
-Let $\gtC_\reg$ be obtained from $\gtC$ by removing all non-regular morphisms.
+There is a natural notion of regular morphisms in all these categories: see \S\ref{formregsec} for the formal case, regularity is smoothness in the complex analytic and rigid analytic cases, and it is quasi-smoothness as defined by Ducros in \cite{duc2} in the case of Berkovich analytic spaces (for strictly analytic spaces this is equivalent to rig-smoothness, and in general this means that the morphism becomes rig-smooth after large enough ground field extension).